Digital supply chain planning: finding synergy between process, people, data, technology, and tools

-We are in the middle of an APO replacement wave, where many companies have either already implemented an Advanced Planning and Scheduling (APS) tool, are in the process of doing so or have a placeholder on their roadmap.
+We are in the middle of an APO replacement wave, where many companies have either already implemented an Advanced Planning and Scheduling (APS) tool, are in the process of doing so, or have a placeholder on their roadmap.
 Yes, supply chain planning is hot and digital planning is even hotter.
-This last one is however often only linked with the implementation of an APS tool, but there are many other aspects to consider when you want to board the digital planning train.
+This last one is, however, often only linked with the implementation of an APS tool, but there are many other aspects to consider when you want to board the digital planning train.
 Ready to jump on?

-PROCESS: Next generation planning processes
+PROCESS: Next-generation planning processes

 PEOPLE: Digital-ready people and organizations

-With support of new planning tools, you will see their roles shifting to understanding how the newly recalculated parameters influence the plan and including risks and opportunities to share insights in the resilience of your supply chain.
+With the support of new planning tools, you will see their roles shifting to understanding how the newly recalculated parameters influence the plan and including risks and opportunities to share insights into the resilience of your supply chain.
 The actual pace of new technologies and tools will require planners to keep up with innovation and foster a growth mindset.

 DATA: Master data factories

 Many system implementations in the past have failed due to underestimation of the importance of data.
-Often when the users report back that a certain planning solution is not working, it is not the functionality that has been built that is not correct, it is data that is incorrect or incomplete.
+Often when the users report back that a certain planning solution is not working, it is not the functionality that has been built that is not correct.
+It is data that is incorrect or incomplete.
 We still didn’t find the right way to consider master data as sexy– hence we did create our own data factory methodology.
-In the ambition to plan with lights out, instead of on, your data factory becomes critical.
+In the ambition to plan with lights out instead of on, your data factory becomes critical.

 TOOLS: Digital planning tools

-Decision making in supply chain planning requires three things:
+Decision-making in supply chain planning requires three things:

 1. Having the right, trustworthy data to base your decision on

-2. Cross functional collaboration in the decisions being made
+2. Cross-functional collaboration in the decisions being made

-3. Having the right tool to support, document and inform on the decision making
+3. Having the right tool to support, document, and inform on the decision making

 TECHNOLOGY: Technology stack strategy